AckerlyXu/heima/articles/media-services/media-services-get-media-processor.md

 ##Get Media Processor

 The following method shows how to get a media processor instance.
-The code example assumes the use of a module-level variable named **_context** to reference the server context as described in the section [How to: Connect to Media Services Programmatically](./media-services-dotnet-connect-programmatically.md).
+The code example assumes the use of a module-level variable named **_context** to reference the server context as described in the section [Access Azure Media Services API with .NET](./media-services-dotnet-get-started-with-aad.md).

 ```
 private static IMediaProcessor GetLatestMediaProcessorByName(string mediaProcessorName)